 Climate change vulnerability has various interpretations.
 Vulnerability changes with the scale of observation and the system in question.
 A population as a whole may not be vulnerable to climate change, but a community within the population can be extremely vulnerable to climate change (if they live in the coast, for example).
 Similarly, human populations in a location may not be vulnerable, but the wildlife of that location may be.

-Climate science and climate action policies have come up with three terms that now help determine the extent of climate change vulnerability, and a means to assign indicators to measure this vulnerability.
+Climate science has come up with three terms that now help determine the extent of climate change vulnerability, and a means to assign indicators to measure this vulnerability.